-Another common knowledge is that the basic design of the colourful official uniforms, Renaissance style, is of Michelangelo.
+Another common knowledge is that the basic design of the colorful official uniforms, Renaissance style, is of Michelangelo.
 The latter is however not true.
 According to the official Vatican website, the designer is Jules Repond, one of the previous Papal Swiss Guard commanders (early XX century).
-He is sometimes told to be inspired by the picture of men carrying the litter of Pope Julius II on one of the Raphael’s frescos on a wall in the Vatican complex.
+He is sometimes told to be inspired by the picture of men carrying the litter of Pope Julius II on one of the Raphael’s fresco on a wall in the Vatican complex.
 As is located in the Musei Vaticani area I tried to find it on photos I did inside.
 Indeed, the men carrying the litter wear robes with white collars and sleeves that are slightly of a comparable design.
 But only slightly.
-However the colours are not a match.
+However the colors are not a match.
 As it is stated on the Vatican website there are similarities because this is the Renaissance like design.

 Index of posts on Vatican >>>